dbwebb-se/mvc/example/symfony/README.md

 ![mvc](.img/mvc.png)

-The url has a rout path that is intepretated by the (Symfony) router and it leads to a controller action which has the responsability to send a response back to the caller.
+The url has a rout path that is interpreted by the (Symfony) router and it leads to a controller action which has the responsibility to send a response back to the caller.
 It may take help of model classes and views when creating the response.
 In the example code above, the controller used no model classes and no views, it just returned the response directly as a web page.